-Michael I. Latz is a research biologist and senior lecturer in the Marine Biology Research Division and the Center for Marine Biotechnology and Biomedicine at Scripps Institution of Oceanography, University of California, San Diego.
+Michael I. Latz is a research biologist in the Marine Biology Research Division and the Center for Marine Biotechnology and Biomedicine at Scripps Institution of Oceanography, University of California, San Diego.
 His main research interest is the bioluminescence of dinoflagellates.
 He is interested in the ecological role of bioluminescence, the cellular regulation of light emission, and the applications of bioluminescence as a tool in oceanography, engineering, education, and public outreach.
 He also works with local conservation groups in the Caribbean to better understand the ecosystem dynamics of bioluminescent bays, spectacular but rare ecosystems that exhibit bright bioluminescence throughout the year.

 Dr. Latz is a member of the American Society of Limnology and Oceanography.

 Watch a lecture on bioluminescence given by Dr. Latz.

 - Where did you grow up?
 Where did you go to school?